xcube-dev/xcube/docs/source/plugins.rst

 --------------------------

 Input processors are used the ``xcube gen`` CLI command and ``gen_cube`` API function.
+An input processor is responsible for processing individual time slices after they have been opened from their sources and before they are appended to or inserted into the data cube to be generated.

+By default, xcube uses a standard input processor named ``default`` that expects inputs to be individual NetCDF files that conform to the CF-convention.
+Every file is expected to contain a single spatial image with dimensions ``lat`` and ``lon`` and the time is expected to be given as global attributes.

-An input processor is an implementation of the ``xcube.api.gen.iproc.InputProcessor`` class.
+If your input files do not conform with the ``default`` expectations, you can extend xcube and write your own input processor.
+An input processor is an implementation of the :class:`xcube.api.gen.iproc.InputProcessor` or :class:`xcube.api.gen.iproc.XYInputProcessor` class.

-As an example look into the standards have a look
+As an example take a look at the implementation of the ``default`` input processor `xcube.api.gen.default.iproc.DefaultInputProcessor`_.

-*Coming soon...*
+*More coming soon...*

 Dataset I/O Extensions
 ----------------------

-*Coming soon...*
+*More coming soon...*

 CLI Extensions
 --------------

-*Coming soon...*
+*More coming soon...*